Background pattern

 Female fertility

-Everolimus may affect female fertility.
-Inform your doctor if you want to have children.
+Everolimus may have an impact on female fertility.
+Tell your doctor if you want to have children.

 Male fertility

 Everolimus may affect male fertility.
-Consult your doctor if you want to be a father.
+Consult your doctor if you want to father a child.

-If you feel abnormally tired (fatigue is a very common side effect), be extra careful when driving or operating machinery.
+If you feel abnormally tired (fatigue is a very common side effect), be careful when driving or using machines.

 Everolimus Stada contains lactose.
-If your doctor has told you that you have a certain sugar intolerance, consult with them before taking this medication.
+If your doctor has told you that you have an intolerance to some sugars, consult them before taking this medicine.

 The recommended dose is 10 mg, once a day.
-Your doctor will inform you about how many everolimus tablets you should take.
+Your doctor will tell you how many everolimus tablets to take.

 If you have liver problems, your doctor may start treatment with a lower dose of everolimus (2.5; 5; or 7.5 mg per day).

-If you experience some adverse effects while taking everolimus (see section 4), your doctor may reduce the dose you take or interrupt treatment for a short period of time or permanently.
+If you experience some side effects while taking everolimus (see section 4), your doctor may reduce the dose you take or interrupt treatment for a short period or permanently.

 Take everolimus once a day, more or less at the same time, always with food or always without food.